kvarak/dnd/docs/_Classes/bard.md

  **Synchronized Strikes**.
 You can take the help action as a ***bonus action***.
 If the ally you are helping hits with their next attack, it deals additional force damage equal to the number you roll on the Bardic Inspiration die.

 ### Choose a Partner
-At 6th level, you can as a ***bonus action*** select a target and enter a state of supernatural grace for 1 minute or until your concentration ends (as if you were concentrating on a spell).
+As a ***bonus action*** you can select a target and enter a state of supernatural grace for 1 minute or until your concentration ends (as if you were concentrating on a spell).
 During that time, you can attack your target twice, instead of once, whenever you take the Attack action.

 Once you use this feature, you can't use it again until you finish a short rest.

 ### Dance Party
-From 14th level, after you have used a Dance Flourish, you can grant up to three friendly creatures within 30 feet, who can see or hear you, a bonus to their Armor Class until the start of your next turn.
+From 14th level, after you have used a Dance Flourish, you can grant up to three friendly creatures who can see you and are within 30 ft, a bonus to their Armor Class until the start of your next turn.
 The bonus depends on the type of armor they are wearing.

 | Armor type | AC bonus |
 | :--------- | :------: |